UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# SPIDERLINE4: AI Algorithms Project
+# SPIDERLINE4: AI Project - STATE: ON GOING

 This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with αβ cuts cuts and Monte Carlo Tree Search playing SpiderLine4.

 The file that should be ran is "main.py".
 The bots' code is written inside the "bots.py".

-# STATE: ON GOING

 # THE GAME